sammesel/SQL-Least-Privilege-Access-Control/README.md

 This is a solution to implement SQL Server security, by removing DBA rights to SELECT data from tables.<br>

-The implementation is structured with the following principles:
+The implementation is structured using the following principles:

 - 1st: Identification of columns with PII or PHI data that need to be masked